adam-bauer-34/adam-bauer-34.github.io/_posts/2022-11-28-rise-and-fall-kennedy.md

 ---
 layout: post
 title: A review of "The rise and fall of the great powers" by Paul Kennedy
-description: In over 500 pages, Mr. Kennedy puts into perspective the modern world power and economic landscape into the context of the last 500 years of world history.
-The payoff?
-Nailing about 60% of what would come next.
+description: In over 500 pages, Mr. Kennedy puts the world power and economic landscape into the context of the last 500 years of world history, and prognosticates what will come next.
 date: 2022-11-28 15:01:35 +0300
 image: '/images/blog-images/rise-and-fall-kennedy/cover-card.JPG'
 tags: [book-review, economics, world-powers, war]